 It is an undeniable fact that Zimbabwe is a country in which expectations are by stereotypes and rarely by human ability; it is no surprise that an ethnic Shona male chauvinist saw fun in a distasteful satire about ethnic Ndebele women.

 I accept that the main feature of satire is its hidden intention and its purpose is to strip off the cover of comforting illusion and half-truths while encouraging progressive debate.
 That however, is no licence to stereotyping a section of the population, satire should be well-intentioned.
-I am afraid The Chronicle’s cartoon fails the test, it is a bland outdated tribalism and sexist nonsense that celebrates hatred as opposed to stimulating an intelligent debate about challenges facing Matabeleland.
+When satire targets the vulnerable members of society, it is no longer satire but bullying.
+In that vein, I am afraid The Chronicle’s cartoon is a bland outdated tribalism and sexist nonsense that celebrates hatred as opposed to stimulating an intelligent debate about challenges facing Matabeleland.

-If the Zimbabwean state is conveniently uncomfortable to fight against negative stereotypes of Matabeleland and Matabeles, Matabeleland and Matabeles must take the lead and confront bigotry whenever and wherever it appears.
+If the Zimbabwean state is conveniently uncomfortable to fight against negative stereotypes of Matabeleland and Matabele people, Matabeleland and Matabele people must take the lead and confront bigotry whenever and wherever it appears.
 In that fight we must be ourselves; our concern should never be to prove Harare wrong but prove to ourselves that we are right.
 We must not live our lives within the shackles of stereotypes of what we can or cannot do.
 Our socio-political world is too complex to be reduced to Harare stereotypes.